xbeat/Machine-Learning/README.md

 This code demonstrates a basic logistic regression model for predicting disease risk based on age and blood pressure.

+## How Autoencoders Work for Dimension Reduction

+Autoencoder Architecture Fundamentals

+An autoencoder is a neural network architecture that learns to compress data into a lower-dimensional representation and then reconstruct it.
+The network consists of an encoder that maps input to a latent space and a decoder that attempts to reconstruct the original input from this compressed representation.

 ## Mastering Complex Types in Python

 Understanding Type Annotations in Python